marco-amorim/people-manager/README.md

 ### Tests

-- To run all tests execute the instructions below
+- To run all tests follow the instructions below

 **Instructions**:

 - Open the `backend` folder in your IDE
-- Navigate to `/src/test/java/com.softplan.people.manager`
+- Navigate to `/src/test/java/com.softplan.people.manager/`
 - In there you will find the `PeopleManagerApplicationTests`class, execute it to run all tests